nicholasadamou/starter-kit/README.md

 **Note**: **(`Windows` Users)** In order for **`localtunnel`** to work properly, please configure `Windows Firewall` to _allow_ `port 3000, 3001` to _allow_ **in-bound** and **out-bound** connections (`port 3000, 3001` is **Browsersync**'s default port allocation).
 For _Security_ reasons, only _allow_ **in-bound** and **out-bound** connections on `port 3000, 3001` on your home network.

 Gulp is the process that will run all the task of compilation, watchers, and others.
 Bower will get the dependencies for the client-side like jQuery.
-Yarn is an alternative to npm for dependency managment.
+Yarn is an alternative to npm for dependency management.
 It is much more reliable when compared to npm, so we will use yarn for dependency management instead of npm.
 Virtualbox and Vagrant are used for the spin-up development environment.
 Those are the only requirements to run this project.

 ## Install